John Beaglehole

 John Cawte Beaglehole OM CMG (13 June 1901 – 10 October 1971) was a New Zealand historian whose greatest scholastic achievement was the editing of James Cook's three journals of exploration, together with the writing of an acclaimed biography of Cook, published posthumously.

 He had a lifelong association with Victoria University College, which became Victoria University of Wellington, and after his death it named the archival collections after him.

 Early life and career

-Beaglehole was born and grew up in Wellington, New Zealand, the second of the four sons of David Ernest Beaglehole, a clerk, and his wife, Jane Butler.
-His younger brother was Ernest Beaglehole, who became a psychologist and ethnologist.
+John Cawte Beaglehole was born on 13 June 1901, in Wellington, New Zealand, the second son of David Ernest Beaglehole, a clerk, and his wife Jane (née Butler).
+John had one elder brother (Geoffrey) and two younger brothers (Keith and Ernest).
+Ernest Beaglehole became a psychologist and ethnologist.
 John was educated at Mount Cook School and Wellington College before being enrolled at Victoria University College, Wellington of the University of New Zealand, which later became an independent university, and where he subsequently spent most of his academic career.
 After his graduation, he was awarded a scholarship to study at the London School of Economics, and left for England in 1926.

 After three years of post-graduate study Beaglehole obtained his PhD with a thesis on British colonial history.
 At this time he was much influenced by left-wing teachers, especially R. H. Tawney and Harold Laski, and on returning to New Zealand he found it difficult to obtain an academic post owing to his radical views.
-For a time he had various jobs including a spell as a Workers Educational Association lecturer, and had time to develop other enthusiasms including civil rights issues, writing poetry, and music, an interest inherited from his mother.
+For a time he had various jobs including a spell as a Workers' Educational Association lecturer, and had time to develop other enthusiasms including civil rights issues, writing poetry, and music, an interest inherited from his mother.
 In 1932 he took a temporary position as a lecturer in history at Auckland University College, but within months the position was abolished in a retrenchment by the college council.
 Many believed the decision was due more to the college's reaction to Beaglehole's reputation (albeit exaggerated) for radicalism.
 His academic career finally took off in 1934 after the publication of his first major book, The Exploration of the Pacific, after which he developed his specialist interest in James Cook.
 He became lecturer, later professor, at the Victoria University College.

-He married Elsie Mary Holmes in 1930, and they had three sons.
+He married Elsie Mary Holmes on 17 February 1930, and they had three sons.